arttupii/nRF51822-Arduino/README.md

   This example allows you to exchange data with your central device (e.g. iPhone 5) and the data will be redirected to the UART.

-OTA
-===

-The bootloader allows you to load firmware Over-the-air.
-Everytime, if you reset the board by hitting the button on the board, the bootloader will broacast the OTA service via BLE for 5 sec waiting for a connection to be made.
-Otherwise, it will start the pre-loaded firmware.

-You can use the "export" feature from Arduino IDE 1.6.5 to get the firmware for OTA.

-Menu -> Sketch -> Export Compiled Binary

-Try the blink example, the firmware is named "Blink.cpp_OTA.BLE_Nano.hex".

-You can send this firmware to your phone, e.g. iPhone, using Air-Drop and use Nordic "nRF Toolbox" App to open it, then select file type "application" and select a device (you should see DFU_S130_V1.0 in the device list).
-Select it and click upload, the App will transfer the firmware to the board via BLE.

 Limitations